-My consulting partner and friend, Nancy Egan, has written a wonderful article on our experience teaching at Harvard this year.
+My consulting partner and dear friend, Nancy Egan, has written a wonderful article on our experience teaching at Harvard this year.
 Over the last several weeks, I’ve been letting my thoughts percolate as I dealt with more technology glitches than I would wish on my worst enemy.
 But that’s another story….

 Like Nancy, Harvard wasn’t on my radar when I was growing up in San Francisco.
 I think one or two of my high-school classmates went to Ivy League colleges, but being middle-class kids, most of us went to a California state college or university, with Cal being the institution of choice.
 I was planning to teach elementary school, and San Francisco State was one of the top-ten teacher’s colleges in the USA, so I happily enrolled (with tuition of $50 per semester), and over the next four years, I learned to learn.